 Overall, the group did amazingly, and had all remembered the tips given to them by the climbing instructors.

-One of Young’s Adventure Solutions values is to respect the playground mother nature gives us, so we made sure that as well as having fun climbing, that we all examined what makes an environmentally responsible climber.
+One of Young’s Adventure Solutions values is to respect the playground mother nature gives us.
+We made sure that as well as having fun climbing, that we all examined what makes an environmentally responsible climber.

 Keep your eyes peeled for our next BMC/AMI traditional climbing courses being run in Dorset this summer.
 We will have 8 spaces per course.
-The climbing courses are open to all levels of skill and experience because all of us can learn something new or re-learn something old.
+The climbing courses are open to all levels of skill and experience.
+All of us can learn something new or re-learn something old.

 Review by Paul, who took the course in 2017: